ninaforce13/CustomMonsterScriptGenerator/README.md

 * Download the files from this repository and place them inside the tools folder of your project.
 They should be located in ```res://tools/MonsterScriptTool/```.

 # How to use
-* Open the MainMenu.tscn scene in your godot editor then click Play Scene(F6).
+* Navigate to the project's tool's folder and open the MainMenu.tscn scene in your godot editor then click Play Scene(F6).
 * Enter the requested information in the pop up window and press Generate.
 The tool allows for up to 3 monster forms to be included in the mod at a time (will be updated later to allow for a less restrictive quantity)

 https://github.com/ninaforce13/CustomMonsterScriptGenerator/assets/68625676/2c18e9c1-f57d-4b68-aee3-3f207be7a5bb